Kiosked/vulpes/README.md

 const ms = require("ms");
 const { Service } = require("vulpes");

+// Create a new service
+const service = new Service(); // Service takes an optional storage parameter
+// Initialise the service
+await service.initialise();

 // Jobs can be added by passing in properties that are merged with the job const jobID = await service.addJob({
     type: "my/custom/type",